KumbiaPHP/Documentation/en/console.md

 Sequential arguments:

-- id: id element in the cache.
+- id: id de elemento en cache.
 - group: name of group to which belongs the element, specifying no value, then use the 'default' group.

 Named arguments: